YoussefFathi/CognitevTask/README.md

 -- Reader can read any book or search for a specific book, and also can add comments on any book.

 To view the checks made open the function `checkPermission()` in `testing.js` file.

 #### To run the checks
 1- Clone the repository
 2- Run command npm install
 3- npm start
-4- Click on start checking now to start the checks and view the results
+4- Click on `Start Checking Now` to start the checks and view the results